Profay/alx-low_level_programming-1/0x06-pointers_arrays_strings/README.md

 : Also, I am open to pull requests and issues you may have in mind

-Grab some :coffee:, and :pizza: before using your  :desktop_computer.
+Grab some :coffee:, and :pizza: before using your  :desktop_compute.r:

 Happy coding folks !